-Upon successful completion of each Module, this book will be endorsed by the Instructor team so remember to bring it!
+Upon successful completion of each Module and 2 visits with the Shooting Club, this book will be endorsed by the Instructor team so remember to bring it!

 Each morning, you will be asked by the Lead Instructor for a verbal declaration.
 It covers: